gprouxx/digital-value-challenge-back/README.md

 ## Rules

+- Use Node.js, you can use any frameworks or libs
+- TypeScript is preferred but not required
 - Use version control to deliver the test
-- You can use any libs

 ## What will be evaluated?